 HLOA Policy Regarding Renters.
-(Approved 4/30/15 and 4/13/18)
+(Approved 4/30/15 and 4/13/18 and 10/03/20)

 The HLOA relies on volunteers to operate the fragile water system.
 Managing the health, safety and operational notifications to water users in emergencies is extremely difficult and complicated.
 Experience has demonstrated that the task is too complicated when homes are occupied by short-term transients.
-Therefore:
+The number of long-term rentals also affects the HLOA tax status and may affect buyers' eligibility for some mortgages and insurance.
+Therefore rentals are restricted as follows:

 - Rentals are not permitted for hotel, transient, or short-term stay purposes, e.g., AirBnB, HomeAway and other similar arrangements.
 Rental of units is restricted to long-term rentals of at least three months duration.
-Owners may have no more than one rental agreement in effect at any given time. - The owner remains the point of contact for all formal communication regarding the HLOA; - The owner remains responsible for all assessments; - The owner is responsible for conveying information and responsibilities regarding the CC&Rs, water, fire, etc. to the renters, and should provide them with relevant copies of documents; - The owners' rental leases must state that the renters may be evicted for failure to comply with the CC&R's; - The owner is responsible for resolving any neighbors' complaints regarding the renters; - Renters are welcome and encouraged to attend committee and membership meetings as well as social events, but they may not vote on any matters without a formal proxy; - The Board of Directors, Secretary and Water Committee Chair, and Water Manager should be notified of all renters' and their contact information for use in emergencies, such as a "Boil Water Notice."
+Owners may have no more than one rental agreement in effect at any given time. - No more than five lots within the subdivision may be used for rental purposes at any one time.
+If necessary, the Board will adopt procedures for allocating and managing rental options. - The owner remains the point of contact for all formal communication regarding the HLOA; - The owner remains responsible for all assessments; - The owner is responsible for conveying information and responsibilities regarding the CC&Rs, water, fire, etc. to the renters, and should provide them with relevant copies of documents; - The owners' rental leases must state that the renters may be evicted for failure to comply with the CC&R's; - The owner is responsible for resolving any neighbors' complaints regarding the renters; - Renters are welcome and encouraged to attend committee and membership meetings as well as social events, but they may not vote on any matters without a formal proxy; - The Board of Directors, Secretary and Water Committee Chair, and Water Manager should be notified of all renters' and their contact information for use in emergencies, such as a "Boil Water Notice."

 10.5.2 Animals.
 The language in the CC&Rs regarding permanently keeping horses and pack animals is confusing and has created substantial controversy in the past.
 At different times, lawyers have provided opposite interpretations to the Board.
 A committee recommended extensive limitations on when and how pack animals may be managed and invited member input.
-Therefore the Board adopted the following clarifying policy, which is consistent with the intent of the original creators of the CC&Rs:
+Therefore, the Board adopted the following clarifying policy, which is consistent with the intent of the original creators of the CC&Rs: